gerred/awesome-hensen/README.md

 * in depth resources made with care and love
 * a general avoidance of product placements, proprietary tools and services
 * things I ultimately find are tasteful additions
+* obsessive notion drops and blog posts are high signal

 where available, direct references to the authors and creators are provided.